willianathompson/configure-ad/README.md

 </p>
 <p>
-Use the domain admin credentials to log in to the domain on the client VM.
+Use the domain admin credentials to log in to the domain on Client-1.
 </p>
 <p>